uqabi/Facebook-like-chat-Application/README.md

 # Facebook-like-chat-Application
-A facebook like chat App.
+ Facebook like chat App is PHP and mysql based chat application.